jonweiler/jonweiler.github.io/_posts/2016-02-08-plotting-points.md

 ![Land Nav – 1:50000]({{ site.url }}/images/articles/landnav/1.jpg)

 We provide 1:50,000 scale maps in the Survival Trial Arenas.
 The scale 1:50,000 depicts the area on the map at 1/50,000 of their actual size.
-This keeps detail of topography and the grids are broken down into 1000km increments.
-This way we can keep the ST Arena to one or two maps, depending on the Trial.
+This keeps detail of topography and the grids are broken down into 1000m increments.
+This way we can keep the ST Arena to one or two maps.

 ## Plotting Points

 You will receive a list of coordinates of specific locations in the Survival Trial Arena.
 The coordinates will be in a 10 digit format, bringing you within 1 meter of the specified location.
 You should have a military map protractor in your kit; if you do not, then navigating in the Survival Trial Arena will be very difficult.
-Once your safety brief is complete and the Trial is underway, you will then plot all of your points, and you should plot every single one.
-This will help you in determining the layout and the route(s) you can take in the ST Arena and in formulating a plan of attack in the ST Arena.
+Once your safety brief is complete and the Trial is underway, you will then plot all of your points - and you should plot every single one.
+This will help you in determining the layout of the Arena, the route(s) you can and in formulating a plan of attack in the ST Arena.

 ![Land Nav – Military Protractor]({{ site.url }}/images/articles/landnav/8.jpg)